cjld/capsule/note/ps-system.md

+# ssh key not work
+openwrt not using openssh-server
 # linux ephemeral port
 linux will close the ephemeral port for a while, kernel com opt `net.ipv4.tcp_tw_reuse` can manipulate it.